 Worship in the Episcopal Church Tradition

 Our worship services reflect the traditions and practices of the Episcopal Church.
 We have two services each Sunday, with Holy Eucharist at each service.
 St. Paul’s has a long tradition of outstanding music programs, choirs and services.
-To see more about the music program, click here MUSIC
+Click here to learn more about the Music Program.

 Sunday Mornings, the 8:00 a.m. service is Holy Eucharist Rite I, without music.
 The 10:30am service includes Eucharist each Sunday (10am during summer months), with a rotation of Holy Eucharist Rite II on the first, third and fifth Sundays of the month,